Spa Policies, FAQs & Spa Dictionary

 Please note that Appointments cannot be guaranteed for late arrivals.
-In consideration of all our guests and staff, late arrivals should expect to receive an abbreviated treatment and be billed the full treatment price.
+In consideration of all our guests and staff, late arrivals acknowledge that you may receive an abbreviated treatment and be responsible for the full treatment price.

 RESERVATIONS - We encourage ESSpa Kozmetika guests to schedule spa appointments well in advance, especially prior to major holidays.
 For best availability, weekend appointments should be scheduled at least 3 weeks in advance and weekday appointments 1 week in advance.
 All Manicure and Pedicure appointments should be booked at least 3 weeks in advance.
 Please call (412) 782-3888 to schedule.
 All ESSpa Kozmetika services are subject to availability.

 ARRIVAL & CHECK IN - For your first visit, we strongly encourage you to arrive at least 20 minutes prior to your appointment time so you may have time to fill out your Personal Profile Sheet, change and relax.
 Returning clients should arrive 10 - 15 minutes prior to their scheduled time to allow yourself to relax and prepare for your treatment.

 CANCELLATION POLICY - If you need to cancel or reschedule your appointments, please call ESSpa at 412-782-3888 as soon as possible so we can allow those clients on our Waiting List to enjoy our services as well.
 Please note, we must receive at least 48 hours notice of cancellations before your scheduled appointment or you will be charged a cancellation fee.
 No-Shows will be charged the full value of any service(s) missed.